uspki/policies/certificate-policy.md

+** This is a DRAFT work in progress.
+Please see the source repository [here](https://github.com/uspki/policies) This is being developed in the open and contributions are welcome.**

-**U.S. PKI**
+**Federal PKI**

 **Certificate Policy**
 **for the**
 **Issuance and Management of**
-**Publicly-Trusted Certificates**
+**Publicly-Trusted Non-Person Entity (NPE) Certificates**

 **Version 0.0.1**

-**October 28, 2016**
+**TODO: DATE**

-For details on copyright and license information for this doucment, see section 1.1.
+For details on copyright and license information for this document, see section 1.1.

 # 1. INTRODUCTION

 ## 1.1 Overview
-This CP describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary (but not sufficient) for the issuance and management of Publicly-Trusted Certificates; Certificates that are trusted by virtue of the fact that their corresponding Root Certificate is distributed in widely-available application software.
+This CP describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary (but not sufficient) for the issuance and management of US Federal issued Publicly-Trusted Certificates; Certificates that are trusted by virtue of the fact that their corresponding Root Certificate is distributed in widely-available application software.
 The requirements are not mandatory for Certification Authorities unless and until they become adopted and enforced by relying-party Application Software Suppliers.

 **Notice to Readers**

-The CP for the Issuance and Management of Publicly-Trusted Certificates describe a subset of the requirements that a Certification Authority must meet in order to issue Publicly Trusted Certificates.
-This document serves two purposes:  to specify Baseline Requirements and to provide guidance and requirements for what a CA should include in its CPS.
+The CP for the Issuance and Management of US Federal issued Publicly-Trusted Certificates describe a subset of the requirements that a Certification Authority must meet in order to issue Publicly Trusted Certificates.
+This document serves two purposes:  to specify Federal PKI requirements and to provide guidance and requirements for what a CA must address in its CPS.
 Except where explicitly stated otherwise, these Requirements apply only to relevant events that occur on or after the Effective Date.

-These Requirements do not address all of the issues relevant to the issuance and management of Publicly-Trusted Certificates.
+These Requirements do not address all of the issues relevant to the issuance and management of US Federal issued Publicly-Trusted Certificates.
 In accordance with RFC 3647 and to facilitate a comparison of other certificate policies and CPSs (e.g. for policy mapping), this CP includes all sections of the RFC 3647 framework.
-However, rather than beginning with a "no stipulation" comment in all empty sections, the CA/Browser Forum is leaving such sections initially blank until a decision of "no stipulation" is made.
-The CA/Browser Forum may update these Requirements from time to time, in order to address both existing and emerging threats to online security.
-In particular, it is expected that a future version will contain more formal and comprehensive audit requirements for delegated functions.
+The Federal PKI Policy Authority may update these Requirements from time to time, in order to address both existing and emerging threats to online security and to maintain alignment with the CAB Forum Baseline Requirements. ~~ In particular, it is expected that a future version will contain more formal and comprehensive audit requirements for delegated functions.~~

 These Requirements only address Certificates intended to be used for authenticating servers accessible through the Internet.
-Similar requirements for code signing, S/MIME, time-stamping, VoIP, IM, Web services, etc. may be covered in future versions.
+Similar requirements for code signing, ~~S/MIME~~, time-stamping, VoIP, IM, Web services, etc. may be covered in future versions.

-These Requirements do not address the issuance, or management of Certificates by enterprises that operate their own Public Key Infrastructure for internal purposes only, and for which the Root Certificate is not distributed by any Application Software Supplier.

-These Requirements are applicable to all Certification Authorities within a chain of trust.
+These Requirements are applicable to all Certification Authorities within a chain of trust under the **Federal Device Root CA (FDRCA)**.
 They are to be flowed down from the Root Certification Authority through successive Subordinate Certification Authorities.

 This work is based on the CA/Browser Forum Baseline Requirements v1.4.1,  which is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nd/4.0/.

 All original additions and modifications made to create this document are in the public domain, and copyright and related rights in the work are waived worldwide through the CC0 1.0 Universal public domain dedication.
 To view a copy of this public domain dedication, visit https://creativecommons.org/publicdomain/zero/1.0/.

 ## 1.2 Document name and identification
-This certificate policy (CP) contains the requirements for the issuance and management of publicly-trusted SSL certificates, as adopted by the CA/Browser Forum.
+This certificate policy (CP) contains the requirements for the issuance and management of publicly-trusted SSL certificates, as adopted by the CA/Browser Forum and tailored for use within the US Federal Government.

 The following Certificate Policy identifiers are reserved for use by CAs as an optional means of asserting compliance with this CP (OID arc 2.23.140.1.2) as follows: